-Plymouth Church supports these groups in an on-going manner throughout the year and in many ways.
+Plymouth Church supports the following groups, in an on-going manner, throughout the year and in many ways:

 Our yearly donation is designated for FRB to develop educational and training programs in communities around the world that we have selected.
 The goal is to enable the indigenous populations to become self-sufficient and self-sustaining.
 Uganda Tseo (4years), and Dominican Republic Bateyes (3 years), are our most recent designees.

 FRB Task Force Members: Gale Cunningham, Laura Rudolph, Carol Patterson, Rick and Peg Schilb.